Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Observational Appearance

 In the RPD scenario of a WD-BH/NS merger, the central engine is an accreting BH or accreting NS.
 A jet could be launched, the mechanism of which is either neutrino-driven or magnetically driven, or both.
+We first review these in general (\S \ref{sec5_1}), paying attention to the jet luminosity's dependence on some parameters (accretion rate, spin, etc.).
+Then we estimate the properties of the jets in the context of our simulation results (\S \ref{sec5_2}), and make predictions about the jet emissions (\S \ref{sec5_3}).
+Finally we make connections to a few observed peculiar transients (\S \ref{sec5_5}).